huang2002/ObjectiveCanvas.js/README.md

 ## What's ObjectiveCanvas(OC).js ?
 It contains some constructors, such as "Rect", "Circle" and so on.

-For example, if you want to draw a red circle, you can type like this:
+For example, if you want to draw a red circle, you can write like this:
 ```
 var ctx = document.getElementById("canvas").getContext("2d"); // get context
 var x = 100, y = 100, r = 50;